Yazwh0/BitMagic.Legacy/Documentation/Compiler.md

 # BitMagic the Compiler

+**Note: Not all opcodes are supported.
+Please see the section at the bottom.**

 The compiler takes the output of the Template Engine, or hand written `.bmasm` files and compiles it into machine code that can be run on the end machine or emulator.

 The compiler is simpler than most compilers as it lacks features like 'Macros' or 'libraries'.